mintproject/mic/docs/index.md

 MIC is an application that will guide you through the steps required for encapsulating your model component and exposing a set of inputs and parameters of interest.
 MIC also allows describing basic model metadata: model version, model configuration, parameters, inputs, outputs, authors and contribuors.

-MIC has been tested in OSX and Linux, and we are currently testing it in Windows.
+MIC has been tested in OSX, Linux and Windows.
 It is installed through a simple pip command.

 !!! info
     MIC is an ALPHA version, which we are still testing and developing continuously.
 If you find an error or experience any issue, please report them [here](https://github.com/mintproject/mic/issues/new/choose).